jiyong-park/jiyong-park.github.io/index.md

 # Jiyong Park

 I am a PhD Candidate at KAIST College of Business.
-Given that business and technology do not exist separately from the social ecology, I am interested in the role of information systems and technology for the sustainable society, beyond a driver of productivity growth and business value creation.
+As information technology has penetrated into all aspects of our society – individuals, organizations, society, and nations – business and technology are increasingly assimilated to the social eco-system.
+In this regard, I am interested in the role of information systems and technology for the sustainable society, beyond a driver of productivity growth and business value creation.

-Sustainable development consists of the “triple bottom line”—economic, environmental and social dimensions.
+Sustainable development consists of the “triple bottom line” — economic, environmental and social dimensions.
 My research interests especially lie at the intersection between economic and societal aspects of advanced technology.
 Specifically, my research topics include as follows:
 1. Societal Impacts of Information Technology and Machine Learning
 2. Automation, Productivity, and Future of Work
 3. Information Technology for Environmental Sustainability